aarondill/awesome/docs/README.tmpl.md

 ### Original design by [PapyElGringo](https://github.com/PapyElGringo).
 Cloned from [ChrisTitusTech/titus-awesome](https://github.com/ChrisTitusTech/titus-awesome)

 This repo is designed to be compatible with AwesomeWM latest (4.3) and the git HEAD.
-I primarily use latest, so this may be undertested on HEAD.
+I primarily use latest, so this may be under-tested on HEAD.
 If you notice any issues, please create an issue or PR!

 An almost desktop environment made with [AwesomeWM](https://awesomewm.org/) with a performant opinionated keyboard workflow to increase daily productivity and comfort.